Identifying ultimate beneficial owners : a process that’s ripe for intelligent process automation

 Identification of beneficial owners is a grueling task that takes time, strict governance and manual processes.
 But with advances in technology, these challenges can be overcome.
-Robotic Process Automation (RPA) can enhance the speed, accuracy and cost-efficiency of UBO identification.
+Intelligent process automation (IPA) can enhance the speed, accuracy and cost-efficiency of UBO identification.

 Across the world, the expectation that you should know who you are doing business with is increasing.
 Anti-Money Laundering (AML) and Counter-Terrorist Financing (CTF) legislation require you to demonstrate transparency and control to regulators while you’re also under internal pressure to evaluate and mitigate risk.